-A central venous catheter is a thin, flexible tube.
-It's also called a central line or CVC.
-Central lines are used when your child needs to receive medicine, fluids, nutrients, or blood products for up to several weeks or more.
-The fluids are put through the central line so that they move quickly into your child's bloodstream.
+A CVAD is a thin, flexible tube.
+It's also called a central line.
+It is used when your child needs to receive medicine, fluids, nutrients, or blood products for up to several weeks or more.
+The fluids are put through the CVAD so that they move quickly into your child's bloodstream.
 The same line can be used for a while, so your child isn't poked with a needle every time.

 These signs include pain, tenderness, swelling, drainage, pus, redness, and warmth at or near the exit site.

 - Make sure that your child doesn't get the exit site wet.

 When your child showers, cover the site with something waterproof, such as plastic wrap.
 Be sure to cover both the exit site and the central line cap(s).